Returning goods to the UK

 - use the Returned Goods Relief procedure code

-- give details of your export declaration or (for goods returning to Great Britain which were exported from the UK or transported to the EU before 1 January 2021) alternative evidence that the goods were previously in the UK.
+- give details of your export declaration or provide alternative evidence that the goods were previously in the UK

-Find out who can claim Returned Goods Relief.
+Find out about the alterative evidence that can be used and who can claim Returned Goods Relief.